shmii/os-common/README.md

 ## Warning / known bugs

-/!\ pour l'utilisation de molecule depuis WSL/WSL2 il faut creer le dossier `/sys/fs/cgroup/systemd` sur le sous systeme linux hote.
+/!\ To validate this role with "molecule" from Ubuntu @ WSL/WSL2 it is necessary to create the folder  `/sys/fs/cgroup/systemd` on the host linux subsystem.

 `sudo mkdir /sys/fs/cgroup/systemd`

-celui ci est nessesaire pour certains os (RHEL9, Rocky9, etc ...)
+This directory is necessary for some os (RHEL9, Rocky9, etc...) and not existing on local Ubuntu WSL sub Systeme.

 ## License